kinshuk4/daily-coding-problem-solutions/problems951_1000/README.md

 This question was asked by Snapchat.

 Given the head to a singly linked list, where each node also has a “random” pointer that points to anywhere in the linked list, deep clone the list.

+## Daily Coding Problem: Problem #967 [Medium]

+This problem was asked by Google.

+You are given an array of length `n + 1` whose elements belong to the set `{1, 2, ..., n}`.
+By the pigeonhole principle, there must be a duplicate.
+Find it in linear time and space.